 Examples: Buick Riviera, Chrysler 300 Letter Cars, Pontiac Grand Prix, etc.

-Two seat sports cars such as the Chevrolet Corvette and the Ford Thunderbird are not considered muscle cars due to their high price and specialty nature.
-The only exception is the AMC AMX as it was relatively cheap, and was based on the AMC Javalin pony car.
+Two-seat sports cars such as the Chevrolet Corvette and the Ford Thunderbird are not considered muscle cars due to their high price and specialty nature.
+The only exception is the AMC AMX as it was relatively cheap, and was based on the AMC Javelin pony car.

 Examples: AMC AMX, etc.